 Several hiking and biking trails, swimming areas and open fields offer fun opportunities for large groups with varied interests.

-The campground offers a baseball field, volleyball court and horseshoe pits.
+The campground offers a baseball field and horseshoe pits, and a volleyball net can be set up on the field.
 A few footpaths meander through the recreation area.
 One connects the sleeping shelters to Big Falls Creek and another links to the Ta-Wa-Si Chapel.

-The Fall Creek Trail Area is worth exploring, including the Clark Creek Nature Trail, a loop with interpretive signs that help hikers identify plants.
+The Fall Creek Trail Area is worth exploring, including the Clark Creek Nature Trail.

 The day-use area and sleeping shelters, which have eight bunks each, are separated by Clark Creek.
 Access is over a foot bridge.
 Up to 125 guests can make use of the group area during the day time, but only 80 guests are allowed to camp overnight.